CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Should the chamber's occupants remain unaware of the characters' presence upon their arrival, consider the following addition:

 ```
-Two bugbears flank a dark elf dressed in black leather armor and robes as they stand near the table.
+Two Ferralkins flank a dark elf dressed in black leather armor and robes as they stand near the table.
 The drow clutches a dark staff crowned with a carved spider and regards you with a frown.

 "It appears I must handle you personally.
 Regrettably, it must conclude this way."
 ```